-Special guardianship is a relatively new legal option intended to provide permanence for children for whom adoption is not appropriate.
+Special guardianship is a legal option intended to provide permanence for children for whom adoption is not appropriate.
 It was introduced in the Adoption and Children Act 2002.

 A special guardianship order (SGO) gives the special guardian parental responsibility for the child.
 Unlike adoption, under a SGO the parents remain the child’s parents and retain parental responsibility, though their ability to exercise their parental responsibility is extremely limited.

 The intention is that the special guardian will have clear responsibility for all the day-to-day decisions about caring for the child or young person and for taking any other decisions about their upbringing, for example their education.
 A special guardian may exercise parental responsibility to the exclusion of others with parental responsibility, such as the birth parents, and without needing to consult them in all but a few circumstances.

 - Give the carer clear responsibility for all aspects of caring for the child or young person, and for taking decisions to do with their upbringing